 “This is not the time to play ‘let’s make a deal,’” wrote Garganio.
 “The outrage from ratepayers and residents is clear: It’s time to draw a line in the sand and end the business-as-usual process of approving these ridiculous water rate increases.”

-Garganio’s demand comes less than a week after he was advised the rate counsel was seeking a cut in the water rates.
+Garganio’s demand comes less than a week after he was advised .
 However, Brand backtracked the following day, telling reporters her agency was instead negotiating for a “substantial reduction” in the increase sought by American Water, according to a statement released by the county Tuesday.

 “For too long the system has been manipulated to the benefit of New Jersey American Water, to the detriment of ratepayers whose interests you are sworn to protect,” Garganio said in his correspondence to Brand.
 “On behalf of the residents of Burlington County and American Water customers across the state, I demand that you immediately cease negotiations and commit to defending and implementing the $45.8 million rate decrease your experts say is justified.”

 Garganio said testimony by one of the rate counsel’s own experts, Robert J. Henkes of Henkes Consulting in Rhode Island, states the company’s petition for a rate increase is “misleading” and in several instances labeled its expense projections as “unreliable.”

 NJAW has responded to the county’s opposition by explaining that the primary driver behind the proposed rate increase is infrastructure improvements.